-- 1. The Construction Compound shall support works to deliver the utility services construction in the YEMS scope area (Figure 2).
-The categories and types of work that the compound will support are: - a.
-Replacement of section of the YEMS as it clashes with the proposed NEL Project reference design - b.
-New Yarra East Replacement Sewer to replace this section of the YEMS - c.
-Subsequently relocate a section of the Koonung Creek Main Sewer (KCMS) - d.
-New reticulation sewer to pick up any connections/branches affected by the YEMS relocation.

-- 2. These work activities and the corresponding environmental implications will be detailed in the Worksite Environmental Management Plan and general overview of the work activities are outlined below: - a.
-Excavation of launch and receival shafts for micro-tunneling operation, these shafts will range from approximately 3 to 20 metres deep. - b.
-Installation of sewer pipelines featuring either a micro-tunnelling or open cut trenching installation methodology.
-This is based on the engineered design, type of sewer, impacts to residents and construction footprint constraints. - 3.
-In general, the Construction Compound will be used for: - a.
-Amenities for Personnel; including buildings for bathrooms, first aid and a meals/crib room - b.
+- The Construction Compound shall support works to deliver the utility services construction in the MWC & YVW scope area (Figure 3, 4 and 5).
+The scope of work that the compound will support involves works associated with the realignment of MWC & YVW as it clashes with the proposed NEL Project reference design. - 2.
+These work activities and the corresponding environmental implications will be detailed in the Worksite Environmental Management Plan and general overview of the work activities are outlined below: - a.
+Excavation of launch and receival shafts for microtunneling operations, these shafts will be approximately 8 metres deep. - b.
+Installation of water pipelines featuring either a microtunnelling (under the Eastern Freeway) or open cut trenching installation methodology. - 3.
+In general, the Construction Compound will be used for: - Amenities for personnel; including buildings for bathrooms, first aid and a meals/crib room - b.
 Management and supervision of works - c.
 Pre-start meetings - d.
-Storage of tools, equipment and non-hazardous substances within shipping containers - e.
-Hazardous substances will be stored within bunded shipping container compliant with AS 1940:2017 - f.
+Storage of tools, equipment and non-hazardous substances within shipping containers, these will most likely be stored within the work area but has been included within the CCP as a contingency. - e.
+Hazardous substances will be stored within bunded shipping container compliant with AS 1940:2017, these will most likely be stored within the work area but has been included within the CCP as a contingency. - f.
 Storage of vehicles, plant, trucks, and construction materials - 4.
-Stockpiling of work materials including clean fill soil, backfill sand, crushed rock and broader laydown of pipeline supplies.
-Soil stockpiling is required within the Construction Compound.
-This will be as a result of excavation for the levelling of the hardstand compound area and excavation for the tunnelling shafts.
+Soil stockpiling and materials laydown will be required near the Construction Compound within the adjacent work area, and include clean fill soil, backfill sand, crushed rock and broader laydown of pipeline supplies.
 The management of spoil will be conducted to meet the relevant regulatory requirements and elements of EPR reference CL1 Spoil Management Plan and SW5 Surface Water Management Plan.
-The following controls are to be implemented: - a.
-All stockpiles to be located greater than 20 meters from waterways/flow paths where practicable. - Records of stockpile management, including stockpile naming, tracking, movements, source, disposal must be documented as described in the Spoil Management Plan and Worksite Environmental Management Plan. - c.
-Establish sediment controls around all stockpiles and batters, considering the vulnerability of soil loss, paying attention to protecting slopes. - d.
-The number of stockpiles, the area and the time stockpiles are exposed is to be minimised and planned in WEMPs where practicable. - e.
-Stockpiles and batters are designed with slopes no greater than 2:1 (horizontal/vertical). - f.
-No contaminated spoil to be stockpiled within the 1% AEP flood level.
-As a result, no contaminated spoil to be stockpiled within the YEMS Construction Compound. - 5.
-Refueling to be conducted with mini tanker trucks.
+No contaminated spoil is expected to be stockpiled within the MWC & YVW Construction Compound, however if required, will be stored in accordance with the Spoil Management Plan.

+- 5. Refueling to be conducted with mini tanker trucks or approved refueling vehicles.
 Refuelling must not occur within 30m of a waterway as a result refueling to occur in the construction carpark and storage area, unless a specific risk assessment has deemed the risk can be managed.
-Eliminate ignition sources in vicinity of refueling operations.
-Switch off engines of plant and vehicles before commencing refueling.
+Eliminate ignition sources in vicinity of refuelling operations.
+Switch off engines of plant and vehicles before commencing refuelling.
 Spill kit to be located in carpark of the Compound.
-This is to ensure it is in close proximity to the refueling operation. - 6.
+This is to ensure it is in close proximity to the refuelling operation. - 6.
 All haul roads are to be inspected to ensure that the dust suppression integrity is maintained.
-This is to be undertaken on a daily basis by the construction team throughout compound operation.
-Site access and egress to the Compound to has stabilised entry points such as rumble grids.
+This is to be undertaken by the construction team throughout compound operation.
+Site access and egress to the Compound to have stabilised entry points such as rumble grids.